Raja Iqbal Singh

-Raja Iqbal Singh is an Indian politician and the current Mayor of Delhi.
+Raja Iqbal Singh is an Indian politician who served as the Mayor of Delhi from 25 April 2025 to 29 April 2026.
 He is a member of the Bharatiya Janata Party (BJP) and serves as the councilor for the 13 Mukherjee Nagar (Central) ward in Delhi.

 Early life and education

 Singh completed his Bachelor of Science (BSc) from SGTB Khalsa College, University of Delhi, and earned his LLB from Chaudhary Charan Singh University, Meerut.

 Political career

 In 2017, Singh made his electoral debut when he won the MCD election from the GTB Nagar.
-He held several posts in the civic body and was appointed Mayor of the erstwhile North Delhi Municipal Corporation (MCD) in 2021-22.
+He held several posts in the civic body and was appointed Mayor of the erstwhile North Delhi Municipal Corporation (MCD) in 2021–22.
 In 2025, he was elected as the Mayor of the Delhi Municipal Corporation.
+Following the completion of his tenure he was succeeded by fellow BJP leader Pravesh Wahi as the mayor.